GoogleCloudPlatform/knative-build-tutorials/getting-started/README.md

     args: ['echo', 'Hello, World!']
 ```

-We can now delete the previous build...
+We have to delete the previous build...

 ```bash
 kubectl delete build hello